noterday/FG-Converter/README.md

 Converts a Mugen character's folders into spritesheets for Rivals of Aether.
 Work in progress.

 ## How to use
-Need Python 3 installed and [Pillow](https://github.com/python-pillow/Pillow).
-Run mugenrivals.py and type the path to a mugen character folder when asked.
+Run mugenrivals.exe and enter the path to the character folder when asked.

+To use the source, use python3 and install [Pillow](https://github.com/python-pillow/Pillow) through Pip.

 ## Todo
--Create matching gml scripts for each strip to handle animation timing
+-Convert hitboxes
+-Convert color palettes